 VIPKid is a reputable online teaching platform that pays tutors up to $22 per hour.
 This awesome teaching company is always looking for English teachers from the US or Canada to teach young students in China.

-VIPKid also offers a flexible, late night/earn morning working environment with the potential to earn $2000 per month or more.
+VIPKid also offers a flexible late night/early morning working environment with the potential to earn $2000 per month or more.
 Since most of the students are in China, it’s easy to find teaching gigs late at night.

 Related: VIPKid Review: Is VIPKid Legit?

-Swagbucks is a great rewards program that can earn you awesome rewards for completing simple tasks.
+Swagbucks is a great program that can earn you awesome rewards for completing simple tasks.

-Every time you complete a task, Swagbucks awards you points called “SB” points redeemable for Amazon gift cards or PayPal cash bonus.
+Every time you complete a task, Swagbucks awards you points called “SB” points redeemable for Amazon gift cards or PayPal cash bonuses.

 Also check out this awesome post on how to get free money: grab $664 from these companies.

-I love Swagbucks because their tasks are easy and can be done in the evenings while binge-watching your favorite Netflix series or while snuggling on the couch with your dog.
+I love Swagbucks because its tasks are easy and can be done in the evenings while binge-watching your favorite Netflix series or while snuggling on the couch with your dog.